-Epidemiology faculty are part of the diverse faculty of the Department of Public Health Sciences, which represents such disciplines as biostatistics, epidemiology, health policy, economics, psychology, and sociology.
+Epidemiology faculty are part of the diverse faculty of the Department of Public Health Sciences, which represents such disciplines as epidemiology, health policy, economics, psychology, behavioral sciences, and sociology.
 The department has an active and well-funded research program with many opportunities for student participation.

 Candidates who are particularly suited to the program are:

 - those already having master’s degrees in epidemiology or public health, and